Contracts

 You should have an attorney review any contracts relating to real property you’re considering signing or have already signed.

-What Kind of Compensation Can I Receive for Filing a Claim of Breach of Contract?
+What Kind of Compensation Can I Receive for Filing A Lawsuit of Breach of Contract?

 There are generally two types of compensation that you can receive as a victim of a contract breach.
 These are known as “general damages” and “special damages.”
 In this context, “damages” means the amount of money you’ll receive.